Survivor recounts boat accident that killed 9 family members

 The company's website had been taken down by Saturday, save for a statement that its operations would remain shuttered to support the investigation and allow time for families and the community to grieve.

+Investigators with the National Transportation Safety Board and U.S. Coast Guard were hoping a video recorder recovered from the boat would help provide some explanation on why it sank.
+NTSB member Earl Weener winds were 2 mph short of hurricane force at the time.

-While the boat captain survived, its driver, 73-year-old Bob Williams, did not.
+While the boat's driver on water, 51-year-old Kenneth McKee, survived; its driver on land, 73-year-old Bob Williams, did not.

 Branson Mayor Karen Best said Williams was a "great ambassador" for the city.
 Williams' family in Rhode Island, where he'd lived for decades before retiring to Branson, remembered him as a deeply religious man who founded a local church.